The famous Sermon on the Mount is a collection of beautiful spiritual and moral teachings attributed to Jesus Christ, found in the Gospel of Matthew.

 The Beatitudes

 Jesus did not open with a joke.
 He opened His mouth and started speaking words of wisdom, encouragement, and truth.
-Things that the people at that time never heard of.
+Things that the people at that time had never heard of.
 They are called the Beatitudes.

 Here are some important points on what each of the Beatitudes in Matthew chapter 5 means:

 The poor in Spirit.
-Being poor in spirit means knowing and admitting that you need the help of God in everything.
+Being poor in Spirit means knowing and admitting that you need the help of God in everything.
 That without Him, you are nothing.
 This becomes a blessing because God can then pour out His strength and power to enable us to fulfill His purposes (Matthew 5:3)

 Those who are mourning.
 He was not just addressing those who lost loved ones.
 He was pertaining to every sinner who mourns for their separation from God and longs for His forgiveness and healing.
 (Matthew 5:4)